plumed-testcenter/plumed-testcenter/pages/virial.md

 The PLUMED restraint in this second calculation applies a negative pressure of 1000bar, which should compensate the fact that the second calculation was run at higher pressure.
 The time series for the volumes that are output by the files `volume` and `volume2` above should thus be close to identicial.

+# Trajectories

+# Results

+The table below contains the PLUMED outputs from the two calculations described above.
+If the PLUMED interface is working correctly these two sets of numbers should be identical.